cathos/cathos.github.io/_posts/2018-01-21-Asia-Letter-3.md

 Chris & Faith on the balcony of the resort we visited on our last day
 ![Chris & Faith][2]

-The view from a retreat that an Hmong pastor - a friend of Shooter's - has been building on a mountaintop north of Chiang Mai
+The view from a retreat that an Hmong pastor - a friend of Shooter's - has been building on a mountaintop North of Chiang Mai
 ![View from mountaintop retreat][3]